AI Workshop: learn to build apps with AI →

 process.chdir(__dirname)

-This set the current working directory of the process to __dirname which points to the current file’s parent folder path.
+This sets the current working directory of the process to __dirname, which is the path of the folder containing the current file.

 Lessons in this unit: